 Where to go next...

 And there we have it!
-In the next tutorial in this series, we'll learn how a new feature in Photoshop CC known as Overscroll lets us unlock our image from the document window so we can scroll at any zoom level!
+In the next lesson in this chapter, we'll learn how a new feature in Photoshop CC known as Overscroll lets us unlock our image from the document window so we can scroll at any zoom level!